coldfumonkeh/CFWavPlayer/README.md

 ## Multiple sounds at once!

-You can use CFWavPlayer to play multiple sounds at once through the browser.
+You can use `CFWavPlayer` to play multiple sounds at once through the browser.
+Because who doesn't like wav-induced headaches?

-Before we play the audio in `player`, we can get the duration (in microseconds) from the underlying Java Clip instance.
+Before we play the audio in `player1`, we can get the duration (in microseconds) from the underlying Java Clip instance.
 We can then convert that duration into milliseconds and pass it into the `wait()` method on `player2`, after which we'll tell it to stop playing.

 Running this, both sounds will start and end at the same time, the second looping until the first one finishes.